RuvenBaumgart/Fintech_REST_Api/docs/open_points.md

 * The application should be secured with a login backed with only one hardcoded user and password combination.
 If a user is not logged he should not have access to the system.

 ### Bussines Logic
-* List all postings with the account id and customer name of source and destination of one customer and make the result sortable and page-able.
 * The first booking should be configurable in the properties of the application.
 * Process to the next booking date.
 A booking da teshould be every weekday regardless of holidays.
 * If a customer paid off a credit he will be awarded to a better rating class but at maximum to ‚1‘.